 This course provides the student with an introductory hands-on experience at a designated clinical site.
-Students will be participating in the following activities: preparation, aseptic technique, prioritization of duties, use of time, professional/personal habits, safety/ethical aspects, and skill set.
+Students will be participating in the following activities: preparation, aseptic technique, prioritization of duties, use of time, professional/ personal habits, safety/ethical aspects, and skill set.
 (148.5 Clinical Hrs.)

-Prerequisite: MAT:047 or minimum math placement score based on college assessment, SUR:122 and CSC:110
+Prerequisite: Minimum math placement score based on college assessment, SUR:122 and CSP:110